The sharp phase transition for level set percolation of smooth planar Gaussian fields: Introduction

 The existence of the spectral density $\rho^2$ guarantees that $f$ is ergodic \cite[Appendix B]{nazarov2015asymptotic}, and also that $\kappa(x) \to 0$ as $|x| \to \infty$ (by the Riemann-Lebesgue lemma).
 On the other hand, in the context of previous results this assumption is not so strong, being for instance weaker than the condition that the covariance kernel $\kappa$ is absolutely integrable (and so also weaker than the condition that correlations decay polynomially with exponent $\beta > 2$), a key assumption in previous works.

 The existence of the spectral density is fundamental for our analysis because it is equivalent to the existence of the \textit{white-noise representation} of $f$, i.e.\ the fact that

-for $q$ a non-zero function in $L^2(\mathbb{R}^2)$ satisfying $q(-x) = q(x)$, where $\star$ denotes convolution and $W$ is a planar white-noise; we give more details on this representation in Sections \ref{s.overview} and \ref{s.cond} below.
+for $q \in L^2(\mathbb{R}^2)$ satisfying $q(-x) = q(x)$, where $\star$ denotes convolution and $W$ is a planar white-noise; we give more details on this representation in Sections \ref{s.overview} and \ref{s.cond} below.
 To relate~\eqref{e.wnr} to the existence of the spectral density $\rho^2$, note that we can define

 where $\mathcal{F}[\cdot]$ denotes the Fourier transform; it is simple to check that $q$ possesses the required properties, namely that $q(-x) = \mathcal{F}[\rho](-x) = \mathcal{F}[\rho](x) = q(x)$, and $\|q\|_{L^2} = \|\rho\|_{L^2} = \| \rho^2 \|_{L^1}$.